Our Carpentry and Joinery Courses

 - Small class sizes, so each individual gets plenty of attention from our carpentry tutors

-- Our flexible carpentry courses can accommodate your existing commitments
+- Our flexible carpentry and joinery courses can accommodate your existing commitments

 - Flexible payment options (including monthly payment plans)